More flexibility for students, new resources for teachers – all with the Learning Network.

 The new SIS provides you with an efficient way to register students, track performance, and maximize your time.
 SIS is compliant with Government of Alberta’s Provincial Approach to Student Information (PASI) requirements and uses the benefits of a modern and robust software system.

 Absolutely.
 Help is available online through video and PDF (scroll down).
-Our support staff is also available to help you.
-Call 1-866-774-5333, extension 5360 or email email@example.com.
+Our Learning Network Help Desk is also available to help you.
+Call 1-866-774-5333, ext.
+5378 or email email@example.com

 Check with your school’s Distance Education Facilitator to find out if you’re registered with ADLC.
 If you’re not, there’s a simple form you can fill out to register with ADLC.